-Southwest Health System (SHS) operates Southwest Memorial Hospital, a Critical Access Hospital and Southwest Medical Group which is comprised of clinics offering primary care and specialty services.
-Southwest Memorial Hospital was originally opened to care for our community in 1914.
-SHS offers the latest in medical and surgical technology, emergency care, a vast array of out-patient medical and wellness services.
+Southwest Health System (SHS) operates Southwest Memorial Hospital, a Critical Access Hospital, and Southwest Medical Group, which comprises clinics offering primary care and specialty services.
+In addition, SHS provides the latest medical and surgical technology, emergency care, a vast array of out-patient medical and wellness services.

-SHS is managed by CHC Community Hospital Consulting (CHC Consulting), the management and consulting arm of Community Hospital Corporation (CHC) of Plano, Texas.
-“We continue to bring our expertise in hospital management and talent in critical areas of hospital operations to strengthen SHS,” said CHC’s Senior Vice President of Hospital Operations Craig Sims.
+SHS is managed by Community Hospital Consulting (CHC), the management and consulting arm of Community Hospital Corporation (CHC) of Plano, Texas.
+“We continue to bring our expertise in hospital management and talent in critical areas of hospital operations to strengthen SHS,” said CHC’s Senior Vice President of Hospital Operations, Craig Sims.
 CHC Consulting began managing SHS on July 1, 2018.

-CHC Consulting specializes in the management and operation of smaller, community-based hospitals across the country.
+CHC Consulting specializes in managing and operating smaller, community-based hospitals across the country.

 The Southwest Health System board usually convenes on the fourth Wednesday of each month.
 For specific dates, please review the Calendar of Events.
 The public is invited to attend the open portion of the meetings.

-The CEO of the hospital is appointed by and reports to the board of directors, and is employed by Community Hospital Corporation.
-The CEO appoints and manages the health system through members of the Senior Leadership Team, including the Chief Financial Officer, Chief Nursing Officer, Chief Human Resources Officer and the Practice Administrator.
-Their information can be viewed here.
+The hospital CEO is appointed by and reports to the SHS board of directors and is employed by Community Hospital Corporation.
+The CEO appoints and manages the health system through members of the Senior Leadership Team, including the Chief Financial Officer, Chief Nursing Officer, Chief Human Resources Officer, and the Practice Administrator.

 Southwest Health System is fully accredited by DNV Healthcare.